syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Axis.md

 ## Set the axis title

-The following code snippet shows how to set the title in axis.
+The following code snippet illustrates how to set the title in axis.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}